monome/docs/norns/softcut.md

 # softcut studies

-softcut is a multi-voice sample playback and recording system build into the norns environment. it features level-smoothing, interpolated overdubbing, and matrix mixing. it was written by @zebra.
+softcut is a multi-voice sample playback and recording system built into the norns environment. it features level-smoothing, interpolated overdubbing, and matrix mixing. it was written by @zebra.

 for an introduction to scripting see the norns [studies](https://monome.org/docs/norns/study-1/) and [tutorial](https://llllllll.co/t/norns-tutorial/23241).